In the Market for Super New Flooring? Flowcrete Have You Covered

 This becomes even more paramount in food-handling areas, such as supermarket butchers, fishmongers and bakeries.
 For these areas, antibacterial flooring can be specified to further reduce the risk of contamination.

-The Flowfresh range combines performance with the natural cleaning power of Polygiene, an antibacterial additive that can kill up to 99.9% of bacteria on a floor’s surface, when teamed with a regular cleaning regime.
+The Flowfresh range combines performance with the natural cleaning power of Polygiene, an antibacterial additive that is proven to inhibit the growth of most types of harmful bacteria on a floor’s surface, when teamed with a regular cleaning regime.
 This cementitious polyurethane system was designed for use in food and beverage facilities, and so is a great choice for areas of this nature.

 If you would like to find out more about flooring solutions for the retail sector, contact Flowcrete UK’s resin flooring experts today on firstname.lastname@example.org.